PicoScope 9300 Series

-Display your waveforms on single, dual or quad graticules; persisted, colour or intensity graduated, vectored or not.
+Display your waveforms on single, dual or quad graticules; persisted, colour or intensity graduated, vectored or dots.
 Size and scroll the measurements and statistics display.

 The PicoScope 9300 Series scopes quickly measure well over 100 parameters, so you don’t need to count graticules or estimate the waveform’s position.
 Up to ten simultaneous measurements or four statistics measurements are possible.
 The measurements conform to IEEE standard definitions, but you can edit them for non-standard thresholds and reference levels using the advanced menu or by dragging the on-screen thresholds and levels.
 You can apply limit tests to up to four measured parameters.

 A dedicated frequency counter shows signal frequency at all times, regardless of measurement and timebase settings.